 While many homeowners understand that a dream yard requires well-fed grass and plants, some don’t know how to actually go about providing the optimal nourishment.
-Join landscape designer Doug Scott for plant and lawn Fertilizer 101.
-From choosing best fertilizer for your species types, to how and when to properly apply them.
+Join landscape designer Doug Scott for plant and lawn fertilizer 101.
+From choosing the best fertilizer for your species types, to how and when to properly apply them.
 Follow these tips for fertilizing your lawn and garden to ensure success.

 All plants require six essential nutrients: Oxygen, carbon, and hydrogen are received above-ground through air and water, and nitrogen, phosphorus and potassium come from the soil they’re living in.

 Every bag of plant food will contain three numbers separated by dashes.
 These represent the three nutrients your plants rely on their soil to provide: Nitrogen (N), phosphorus (P) and potassium (K)—in that order.
 For example, a bag of fertilizer labeled 11-7-7 contains 11% nitrogen, 7% phosphorus and 7% potassium, and the remaining 75% consists of inert fillers.

 How to Choose the Right Fertilizer

 Plant Growth: You should opt for all-purpose fertilizers—those with equal parts N, P and K—if overall plant growth is your primary objective.